CURVX/Git-Practice/README.md

 - `git checkout HEAD@{3}` : to create a new branch.
 Now you could delete the screwed up branch OR
 - `git reset --hard HEAD@{3}` : reset directly back to a point in your `reflog`.
 There is no turning back so be 100% sure.

+Click on the [:arrow_up:](https://github.com/CURVX/Git-Practice#-quick-links) arrow to move to the top

 <hr>